erizov/Professor/semester_4/lecture_19_distributed_patterns/leader_election/README.md

 ❌ **WRONG**: "Leader Election is too complex to understand" ✓ **CORRECT**: Leader Election can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in the following frameworks and technologies:
+## Examples of ImplRealizationis altechniqueattern is implemented in the following frameworks and technologies:

 ### Kubernetes